FreddyRangelA/python-api-challenge/README.md

 Southern Hemisphere - Wind Speed (mph) vs. Latitude
 	There is a weak negative correlation between latitude and wind speed for southern hemisphere.

-After each pair of plots, take the time to explain what the linear regression is modeling.
-For example, describe any relationships you notice and any other analysis you may have.